melzarjanchico-up/cmsc124_mp4/README.md

 2. Use the same algorithms you have implemented in #1 to accept an expression (this time variables are actual numbers) and evaluate them to give the final answer.
 For clarity purposes, separate each token with a space.
 Also, assume that user may input erroneous expressions, so include exception handling in your implementation

 ### ☑️ Scope of Work
-I written all of the code from my machine problem, with some of the source code adopted/inspired from the Internet.
+I have written all of the code from my machine problem, with some of the source code & algorithm adopted/inspired from the Internet.
 Here they are to be specific:

 #### for chico_mp4_1.py
+- `Stack()` - implemented by myself based on my past data structure lessons
+- `isOperator()`, `isOperand()` - implemented by myself
+-

 #### for chico_mp4_2.py